matrix-org/matrix-spec-proposals/proposals/3325-upgrading-invite-only-rooms.md

-# MSCxxxx: Upgrading invite-only rooms
+# MSC3325: Upgrading invite-only rooms

 Rooms occasionally need to be upgraded to newer versions to take use new features or for security reasons.
 When public rooms are upgraded, the new room